poole/lanyon/_posts/2020-04-20-homebrew-lidar.md

 \theta = \text{yaw angle (radians)}\\
 d = \text{distance reading}\\

-(x, y. z) = (dcos(\theta)sin(\phi), dsin(\phi)sin(\theta),dcos(\phi))
+(x, y, z) = (dcos(\theta)sin(\phi), dsin(\phi)sin(\theta),dcos(\phi))
 $$

-After all of the readings have been converted to Cartesian coordinates, they are displayed as a 3D point cloud using matplotlib.
+After all of the readings have been converted to Cartesian coordinates, they are displayed as a 3D point cloud using [matplotlib](https://matplotlib.org/).
 In this example, points are color-coded based on their distance from the scanner, and correlation can clearly be seen between the photograph and the scan of the scene, even though the scan is flipped horizontally.

 ![Stool Point Cloud](public/images/2020-04-20-homebrew-lidar/Stool Point Cloud.png)